Can Dogs Eat Rib Bones? Essential Safety Info

 Here are some basic guidelines to follow:

-- The safest raw bones for consumption for dogs are the non-weight bearing small raw bones of poultry, namely poultry wings and necks.
+- The safest raw bones for consumption for dogs are the non-weight bearing small raw kinds of poultry, namely poultry wings and necks.
 For smaller canines, some raw food diet people will grind these in a food grinder and portion them in the freezer in meal size containers.

 - If you are using raw bones for to give your dog something to gnaw on, be sure they are much too large to swallow and don’t let them eat huge quantities of bone marrow in one sitting as it is very high in fat.